prologuephp/alerts/readme.md

 ### Flashing Alerts To The Session

-At some times you want to remember alerts when you're, for example, redirecting to another route.
+Sometimes you want to remember alerts when you're, for example, redirecting to another route.
 This can be done by calling the `flash` method.
 The `AlertsMessageBag` class will put the current set alerts into the current session which can then be used after the redirect.

 ```php
 // Add some alerts and flash them to the session.